ondemandenv/odmd-contracts-base/.odmd/SYSTEM_SPECIFIC_INPUTS.md

     *   **Shared Constants**: Consistent UUIDs, user IDs, and tokens to be used across all services.
     *   **Use Case Payloads**: Concrete request and response payloads for each step of every use case defined above.
 This data must be consistent (e.g., the mock response from `IdentityService` in a BDD test should be the expected mock input for `KeyService`).

+---

+### 5. Implementation-Specific Documentation

+*   **Path to Design Documents**: Provide the relative path from the project root to the directory containing your implementation-specific design documents, use cases, and mock data definitions.
+The generic patterns refer to this as the `_impl/` directory, but your project may use a different convention (e.g., `.odmd-kk/`).